kamu-data/kamu-docs/content/cli/collab/repositories.md

 ---

 ## Supported Repository Types
-Data in `kamu` is shared via repositories.
+Data in `kamu` is shared via {{<term "repositories" "repository">}}.
 There are multiple types of repositories that differ by the kinds of services they provide.
-The most basic repository allows you to simply upload ("push") and download ("pull") data.
+The most basic repository allows you to upload ("push") and download ("pull") data, while more advanced can allow searching datasets, query data in-place, or subscribing for updates.

 |   Type   | Description                                                                                             |                Capabilities                | URL Examples                                                                                                              |
 | :------: | ------------------------------------------------------------------------------------------------------- | :----------------------------------------: | ------------------------------------------------------------------------------------------------------------------------- |